Koratsama/Dungeon-bot/README.md

 # Dungeon-bot

-Simple Discord bot to help with various DnD mechanics
+Simple Discord bot to help with various DnD mechanics such as Dice Rolling.